-At Manaaki Whenua – Landcare Research we have recently greatly expanded our suite of soils research programmes, due to successful funding bids for new multi-year projects from MBIE and MPI.
-As shown in the Figure below, these new programmes will help us answer some of the big questions in soil research and will have impacts for generations to come.
+At Manaaki Whenua we have recently greatly expanded our suite of soils research programmes.
+This has been made possible by funding from MBIE and MPI for new multi-year projects.
+As shown in the figure below, these new programmes will help us answer some of the big questions in soil research and will have impacts for generations to come.

-The strong linkages of these programmes with farming industry groups will ensure application of the knowledge generated to help farmers in their ongoing efforts to reduce the impacts of management practices on the environment.
+The strong links between these programmes and farming industry groups will ensure the knowledge generated will be used to help farmers in their ongoing efforts to reduce the impacts of management practices on the environment.

 Explore the following pages to get more specific information on the soils research we do:

-Our research looks at the complex inter-relationships that control the response of soils and landscapes to climatic and human-induced pressures, evaluating current risk, and offering sustainable land use and natural resource allocation options.
+Our research looks at the complex inter-relationships that control the response of soils and landscapes to climatic and human-induced pressures.
+The team evaluates current risks, and offers sustainable land use and natural resource allocation options.

 This research enables industries and land managers to improve the alignment between land use and key environmental social, economic, and cultural goals.
-Strategies to minimise, buffer or mitigate adverse environmental impacts from using and developing land (e.g. agriculture, tourism, energy production, mining, timber, transport) help maintain a comparative advantage in competitive global markets, and improve the health of our land and water assets.
+Strategies to minimise, buffer or mitigate adverse environmental impacts resulting from the use and development of land (e.g. agriculture, tourism, energy production, mining, timber, transport) both help to maintain a comparative advantage in competitive global markets, and improve the health of our land and water assets.

 - National Land Resource Centre

-A ‘one stop shop’ for providing information for policy, business and science practitioners, coordinating engagement and foresight into future issues, as well as undertaking capacity building across the sectors.
-Publishes reports and has a searchable catalogue of land-related information (datasets, tools, publication technologies and organisations).
-Over 100 of these relate to soil.
+This is a ‘one stop shop’ for providing information for policy, business and science practitioners, coordinating engagement with and foresight into future issues, and undertaking capacity building across the sectors.
+The Centre publishes reports and has a searchable catalogue of land-related information (datasets, tools, publication technologies and organisations).
+Over a hundred of these relate to soil.